voxmedia/revenue-hiring/README.md

 # Vox Media Programming Exercise v2

 Hello and welcome, I promise this will not be painful.
-We are looking to understand your programming skills without sweat, live coding or intestinal-distress.
+We are looking to understand your programming skills without sweat, live coding or intestinal distress.

 We thought the best way to do this is have you **pick two** of the following ways to demonstrate your technical abilities with us:

 * **Code that you previously wrote**.
-This should be something that you can confidently talk about the technical, architectural and use case for this project.
+This should be something where you can confidently talk about the technical and architectural aspects, and the use case for this project.
 * **A Javascript logging code exercise** for logging, filtering and reporting on events.
 * **A Ruby string manipulation library** from our existing publishing platform.